R1CKYS3NS31/R1CKYS3NS31/README.md

 - 👋 Hi, I’m @RICKY_SENSEI✨
-- 👀 I’m interested in coding and Jobs
+- 👀 I’m interested in coding and qualified for any IT Job
-- 🌱 I’m currently coding and developing in android(kotlin), react.js, node.js, express.js, python, django, kotlin, ktor, c, c++ ✨
+- 🌱 I’m currently coding and developing in android(kotlin), react.js, node.js, express.js, python, django, kotlin, ktor websites, c, c++ ✨
 - 💞️ I’m looking to collaborate on kotlin
 - 📫 How to reach me ...twitter: @ricky0five